emwap/stream-paper/paper.md

 foo arr = remember n $ .. $ cycle arr
 ~~~

-The generated code for this pattern contains one loop index
+The Feldspar-generated code for this pattern contains one loop index
 originating from `cycle` and one from `remember`:

 ~~~ {.C}